atlanhq/camelot/docs/user/advanced.rst

 table
 ^^^^^

 Let's plot the table (to see if it was detected correctly or not).
-This geometry type, along with contour, line and joint is useful for debugging and improving the parsing output, in case the table wasn't detected correctly.
+This geometry type, along with contour, line and joint is useful for debugging and improving the extraction output, in case the table wasn't detected correctly.
 More on that later.

 ::